 I live in Plummer’s Hollow, Pennsylvania, part of the Juniata drainage, Chesapeake Bay watershed.
 I’m on the board of the Juniata Valley Audubon Society, based in Altoona, PA., despite the fact that I am not a real birdwatcher.

 I was born in 1966, but still have the basic mentality of a five-year-old.
 I live alone, though my parents are right across the road, so some people call me a hermit.
 But the reality is that the internet (I have slow high-speed access) keeps me connected with the world in all kinds of ways — I’m even in a long-distance relationship, thanks mostly to Skype.
 I don’t write about myself very often (and please don’t assume a poem in the first person is autobiographical), not because I have anything to hide, but because I don’t interest me very much.
 But when I do write about personal or family stuff, it gets filed under Memoir at Via Negativa.

 My mother, Marcia Bonta, is a naturalist-writer, the author of nine books and more than 300 magazine articles.
 My father, Bruce Bonta, curates Peaceful Societies, the best source for information about nonviolent societies on the web, with new articles appearing every week.
-My brother Mark is a geographer and the high achiever of the family, but my other brother, Steven, is a linguist, but unfortunately does not have a website.)
+My brother Mark is a geographer and the high achiever of the family, but my other brother, Steven, is a linguist and no slouch either.
+I am the black sheep.
+Or actually…